uISP/uHID-bootloader-avr/README.md

 #License

+uHID bootloader uses 2 different usb stacks, depending on the device in use, therefore the licensing mess looks like this:

-GPLv2 + obdev.at exception
+* Builds that use v-usb stack are subject to GPLv2 + obdev.at exception.
+  See packages/v-usb/License.txt for details

+* Builds that use LUFA share the very same permissive license.
-See packages/vusb-20121206/License.txt
+  See packages/lufa/LUFA/License.txt for details

-Since this bootloader uses vusb the licensing terms stay pretty much the same

 #Authors